wchill/SwitchInputEmulator/docs/gamepad_help.md

 ## Q: I have some other controller that isn't working correctly or isn't supported!
 ### A:
+* I *may* be able to add support for your controller.
+Contact me.
+Unfortunately, if your controller is marked with an ❌ in the support table, there is nothing I can do as it is up to the OS/browser to fix their stuff.
 * On Windows, you could also try using [UCR](https://github.com/Snoothy/UCR). [x360ce](https://github.com/x360ce/x360ce) may also work but will require you to modify browser DLLs which is significantly more advanced.

 ## Q: Is motion control (gyroscope/accelerometer), vibration, or NFC/amiibo supported?